isomerpages/pa-corp/_our-programmes/PA Cares @ President's Challenge.md

 contribution, no matter the size, brings us closer to building a more inclusive community.</p>
 <h2>List of Benefitting Organisations for President's Challenge 2025</h2>
-<p>This year, PA aims to raise funds for 52 organisations, each delivering
+<p>PA aims to raise funds for 52 organisations, each delivering vital social
-vital social programmes that directly benefit those in need. <a href="https://www.presidentschallenge.gov.sg/whowesupport/" rel="noopener nofollow" target="_blank">View the full list of beneficiaries here.</a>
+programmes that directly benefit those in need. <a href="https://www.presidentschallenge.gov.sg/whowesupport/" rel="noopener nofollow" target="_blank">View the full list of beneficiaries here.</a>
 </p>
 <p></p>
 <h2>Connect with Us on Social Media</h2>